-Senior requirement In the fall or spring of the senior year, all sutdents majoring in Italian must present a departmental essay written in Italian and completed under the direction of a faculty adviser in Italian 491.
+Senior requirement: In the fall or spring of the senior year, all students majoring in Italian must present a departmental essay written in Italian and completed under the direction of a faculty adviser in Italian 491.
 The essay should demonstrate careful reading and research on a topic approved by the adviser in consultation with the director of undergraduate studies.
 A recommended length for the essay is thirty pages.
-Propsectus and draft deadlines are deteimed by the adviser; the final deadline is detemined by the director of undergraduate studies.
-The senior requirement culminates in a meeting with the department faculty to discuss the thesis and the student's overall experience of study in the major.
+Prospectus and draft deadlines are determined by the adviser; the final deadline is determined by the director of undergraduate studies.
+The senior requirement culminates in a meeting with the department faculty to discuss the thesis and the student’s overall experience of study in the major.

 Requirements of the Major

-Distribution of courses: Eight term courses in Italian numbered 140 or above, including one in the Middle Ages (in addition to one on Dante's Divine Comedy), one in the Renaissance, and two in Italian literature after 1600, at least 5 of these conducted in Italian.
-Two term courses in other languages or litertures, history of art, history, or philosophy relevant to field of study and approved by DUS
+Distribution of courses: Eight term courses in Italian numbered 140 or above, including one in the Middle Ages (in addition to one on Dante’s Divine Comedy), one in the Renaissance, and two in Italian literature after 1600, two term courses in other languages or literatures, history of art, history, or philosophy relevant to field of study and approved by DUS

 Specific courses required: ITAL 150a or 151b; ITAL 310a or equivalent